jakebathman/tailwindcss-uk-docs/source/docs/installation.blade.md

 <div class="heading mt-0">
   <h2 class="flex markdown">
-    <span class="text-lg bg-gray-200 text-gray-700 h-6 w-6 rounded-full inline-flex justify-center items-center mt-px mr-3">3</span>
+    <span class="text-lg bg-grey-200 text-grey-700 h-6 w-6 rounded-full inline-flex justify-centre items-centre mt-px mr-3">3</span>
-    <span data-heading-text class="mt-0">Create your Tailwind config file <span class="text-gray-600">(optional)</span></span>
+    <span data-heading-text class="mt-0">Create your Tailwind config file <span class="text-grey-600">(optional)</span></span>
   </h2>
 </div>

-If you'd like to customize your Tailwind installation, you can generate a config file for your project using the Tailwind CLI utility included when you install the `tailwindcss` npm package:
+If you'd like to customise your Tailwind installation, you can generate a config file for your project using the Tailwind CLI utility included when you instal the `tailwindcss` npm package:

 ```bash
 npx tailwind init